alam-ora/OML4Py/readme.md

 Explore the CA housing prices dataset and build machine learning models for predicting house prices in the state of California.
 The lab walks through a real-world use case and the steps to apply an AI/ML solution for building accurate prediction models.

-- **Lab** : Build prediction models to classify fraudulent credit card transactions

-Build machine learning models to detect fraudulent credit card transactions using real-world data from financial institutions (Kaggle dataset).
-Prepare an unbalanced dataset using popular techniques such as under-sampling and utilize k-fold to learn iteratively and find the best hyperparameters for the algorithm.
-Create confusion matrix and compare prediction accuracy using Support Vector Machines, Logistic Regression and Neural Nets.
-You will also learn to save python objects and scripts in the Oracle database, a feature of OML4Py.

-- **Lab** : Clustering wine data using unsupervised learning algorithms

-Use unsupervised learning methods such as K-Means to cluster the Wine Data sourced from three different cultivars from Italy.
-Using data scaling and  dimensionality reduction techniques like PCA and ICA, you will automatically generate independent set of features that help explain the variance in the dataset.
-Analyze the results of multiple approaches for clustering the Wine data and report accuracy.

 [**Lab 6:** Use AutoML for Automatic Feature and Model Selection](./pages/Lab06.html)

 Automate end-to-end process of applying machine learning to real-world problems using the emerging AutoML techniques.
 In this lab you will use the automatic feature selection, model selection, and hyperparameter tuning of AutoML, a feature of OML4Py.